INDIA AND GULF COOPERATION COUNCIL

 3. The first-ever India-GCC Political Dialogue was held on the sidelines of the United Nations General Assembly on September 26, 2003.
 Both sides recognized the significance of this dialogue, which marked a new era in the India-GCC relationship.
 India and GCC signed an MoU on the Mechanisms of Consultations on September 10, 2022, during EAM Dr. S. Jaishankar’s visit to Riyadh (September 10-12, 2022).
 This was followed by the first India-GCC Senior Officials Meeting was held in March 20, 2023 in Riyadh.

 4. In year 2024, the first ever India–GCC Joint Ministerial Meeting for Strategic Dialogue was held on September 9, 2024 in Riyadh.
 EAM Dr. S. Jaishankar co-chaired the meeting along with His Excellency Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani, Prime Minister and Foreign Minister of Qatar, as President of the GCC Ministerial Council.
-This was the first meeting between India and the Gulf Cooperation Council (GCC) at the Foreign Ministers level, and was attended by Foreign Ministers of all the GCC countries and Secretary General of the GCC His Excellency Jasem Mohamed Albudaiwi.
+This was the first meeting between India and GCC at the Foreign Ministers’ level, and was attended by FMs of all the GCC countries and GCC Secretary General His Excellency Jasem Mohamed Albudaiwi.
+The ministerial meeting also adopted a India-GCC Joint Action Plan (JAP) 2024-2028 for undertaking various joint activities in diverse areas including health, trade, security, agriculture and food security, transportation, energy, culture, amongst others.

 Economic and Commercial Relations: